Skip to main content

 Can I send my list to the Libraries to process, but keep it hidden from students?

-If you want the Library to process your reading list but don’t yet want to make it available to your students, you can go to the Module content area in Minerva and set the link in the reading list system to “Hidden from Students”.
+If you want the Library to process your reading list but don’t yet want to make it available to your students, you can go to the module content area in Minerva and set the link in the reading list system to “Hidden from students”.

 How do I restrict access to my list so that only students on my course can see it?

-When you publish a reading list, the reading list system will prompt you to select the privacy settings for the list.
-You can choose to set the list to be:
+When you click “My list is ready”, the reading list system will prompt you to select the privacy settings for the list.
+You can choose to set the list to be publicly available, available only to Leeds University students or available only to students registered on the module.

 If you need to change the level of access, you must un-publish, make the changes and then re-publish your list.